shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 3. Click to generate and download the Excel file.

 ![Export to Excel button or option](screenshots/wso-export-excel.png)

+*Screen: Export to Excel button or option in the WSO Console.*

 **Why it matters:** Exports are useful for auditing, backup, or offline review of workspace configuration.